 - Trauma recovery

 Group therapy programs can provide positive motivation as members work to achieve their goals.
-People who are further along in their recovery serve as role models to those just beginning their journey.
-Seeing others reach recovery milestones or overcome obstacles can encourage you in your own progress.
+People further along in their recovery serve as role models to those just beginning their journey.
+Seeing others reach recovery milestones or overcome obstacles can encourage your progress.
 Similarly, anyone who faces setbacks in recovery or experiences a relapse can reach out to group members for help.

 Giving and receiving feedback is a powerful aspect of group therapy programs.
-Other participants can help you see situations from new perspectives and come up with solutions you wouldn’t have thought of by yourself.
-As you each share how you’ve solved problems or coped with difficulty in your life, you learn healthy coping techniques from one another.
+Other participants can help you see situations from new perspectives and devise solutions you wouldn’t have thought of by yourself.
+As you each share how you’ve solved problems or coped with difficulties, you learn healthy coping techniques from one another.

 Not only does group therapy provide structure and routine—which are vital to stability in early recovery—but it gives you a chance to build connections.

-Many people who have substance use disorders feel isolated, lonely, or overwhelmed, and groups provide a safe space for you to identify with others and learn you aren’t alone.
-The process of sharing your experiences and struggles has been proven to reduce feelings of shame and guilt.
+Many people struggling with substance use disorders feel isolated, lonely, or overwhelmed, and groups provide a safe space to identify with others and learn they aren’t alone.
+Sharing your experiences and struggles has been proven to reduce shame and guilt.

 Over time, group therapy for recovery cultivates a sense of belonging to a community.
 This bond may last after you leave the program.
 Friendships you make in groups can sustain you during long-term recovery.

 At Greater Boston Addiction Centers, group therapy is a cornerstone of treatment.
-Clients who receive the support, encouragement, and accountability of a group are more likely to remain in treatment and stay abstinent.
-Our facilities provide all the tools you need to help you reach your recovery goals.
+Clients who receive a group’s support, encouragement, and accountability are more likely to remain in treatment and stay abstinent.
+Our facilities provide all the necessary tools to help you reach your recovery goals.

-We offer educational groups, skills development groups, CBT and DBT-focused groups, 12-step support, women’ s-only and men’ s-only groups, and more.
+We offer educational groups, skills development groups, CBT and DBT-focused groups, 12-step support, women’s-only and men’s-only groups, and more.
 Groups are available through our outpatient programs and partial hospitalization program.
 Whatever stage of recovery you’re in, we can support you.
-Learn more by contacting 877.920.6583 or reaching out to us online.
+Learn more by contacting GBAC today at 877.920.6583 or reaching out to our caring and compassionate team online.